 Bowles, president of the University of North Carolina from 2006 to 2010, cochaired President Barack Obama’s bipartisan National Commission on Fiscal Responsibility and Reform.
 A former member of the National Economic Council and National Security Council, he served as President Bill Clinton’s chief of staff, deputy chief of staff, and director of the Small Business Administration.
 The founder and former chairman and CEO of the Charlotte investment banking firm that became Bowles Hollowell Connor & Co., Bowles was previously a general partner of Forstmann Little, a New York private equity firm.

 Cisneros is founder and executive chairman of CityView, one of the nation’s premier institutional investment firms focused on urban real estate, in-city housing, and metropolitan infrastructure.
 He served as president and COO for the Spanish-language network Univision from 1997 to 2000 and as secretary of the US Department of Housing and Urban Development from 1993 to 1997 under President Bill Clinton.
 Before his cabinet position, Cisneros was the four-term mayor of San Antonio, Texas, from 1981 to 1989.

 Founder and Executive Chairman, Codina Partners

-Armando Codina is Founder and Executive Chairman of Codina Partners, LLC, a real estate investment and development firm based in Coral Gables, Florida.
-Codina Partners and its affiliates are engaged in multiple real estate development and investment activities and the firm's portfolio is comprised of residential, commercial and mixed-use projects.
-In addition to serving as CEO and Chairman of his core real estate holdings, Codina is an active investor and owner of MBB Auto Group.
-He also currently serves on the board of the Home Depot and the Mayo Clinic.
+Armando Codina is founder and executive chairman of Codina Partners, LLC, a real estate investment and development firm based in Coral Gables, Florida.
+Codina Partners and its affiliates are engaged in multiple real estate development and investment activities, and the firm’s portfolio comprises residential, commercial, and mixed-use projects.
+In addition to serving as CEO and chairman of his core real estate holdings, Codina is an active investor and owner of MBB Auto Group.
+He also currently serves on the boards of the Home Depot and the Mayo Clinic.